Our Prospectus is available here.

 - students seeking enrolment into the Lighthouse Programme, being a special programme approved by the Secretary for Education;

 - children of Board employees, or a child of a Board member;

 The order of priority is set nationally by the Ministry of Education and cannot be altered by the school.

-If there are more applicants in the second, third, fourth or fifth priority groups than there are places available, selection within the priority group will be by a ballot conducted in accordance with instructions issued by the Secretary under Section 11G(1) of the Education Act 1989.
+If there are more applicants in the second, third, fourth or fifth priority groups than there are places available, selection within the priority group will be by a ballot conducted in accordance with instructions issued by the Secretary under Schedule 20 of the Education and Training Act 2020.
 Parents will be informed of the date of any ballot by notice in a daily or community newspaper circulating in the area served by the school.

 Applicants seeking second or third priority status may be required to give proof of a sibling/parent relationship.

 The Lighthouse Programme caters for the needs of up to 25 ORS funded students.